-We are a non-profit, no-kill animal rescue shelter and adoption center.
+We are a non-profit, animal rescue shelter and adoption center.

 Our shelter takes in emergency, abuse and neglect cases as well as dogs

 and cats from various animal control agencies in Palm Beach, Dade and